Peerbux-Muhammud-Zahiir/Peerbux-Muhammud-Zahiir/README.md

 ## About :information_desk_person:

-**Zahiir Peerbux** :man_technologist: is a passionate Computer Science student at the University of Mauritius :mauritius:, currently in his second year of studies.
+**Zahiir Peerbux** :wave: is a passionate Computer Science student at the University of Mauritius :mauritius:, currently in his second year of studies.
 He has a strong interest in web and mobile app development, with a focus on using technologies like Flutter, JavaScript, and Python :eyes:.
 Zahiir is dedicated to expanding his knowledge and skills in the tech industry, actively participating in hackathons :rocket:, contributing to GitHub projects 🛠️, and continually seeking new challenges :zap: to enhance his expertise.
 He is committed to creating innovative solutions that make a meaningful impact :fire:.

 ## Achievements :1st_place_medal: